fthdgn-gh/Fatihdgn.Todo/README.md

 - NSwag
 - xunit

 Feel free to give it a spin.
+Giving a star to the repository would be appreciated.

 ## Installation